dmcnulty27/PHI-696/Project-2/README.md

 (b) ∃r-.C and ∀r-.C

-(b) The first refers to all individuals which have some instance C as a r-predecessor.
+(b) The first refers to all instances which have some instance C as a r-predecessor.

-(b) The second refers to all individuals which have only instances of C as r-predecessors
+(b) The second refers to all instances which have only instances of C as r-predecessors

 (c) <=nr and <=nr.C

-(c) The first one refers to all individuals which have no more than n r-fillers.
+(c) The first one refers to all instances which have no more than n r-fillers.

 (c) Corresponds to restrictions that r is realted to no more than n instances of C